ibm-messaging/connectivity-pack-kafka-connectors/ibm-connectivity-pack/README.md

 ### OpenShift Route

 To enable an OpenShift Route for external access, set `route.enable` to `true`.
-This exposes your application outside the cluster through an OpenShift route.
+This exposes your system outside the cluster through an OpenShift route.

 ### Basic authentication